 Mandatory Movement to Direct Deposit to Save $500,000 Annually

-Governor Chris Christie signed legislation sponsored by Assemblyman Ruben Ramos and Senator Bob Gordon requiring public employees to have their pay deposited directly into their bank accounts – as opposed to receiving paper checks.
+TRENTON – Legislation Senator Bob Gordon sponsored to require all public employees to have their pay deposited directly into their bank accounts – as opposed to receiving paper checks – was today released by a Senate committee.

 According to the state Department of Treasury, approximately 20,000 state employees receive paper paychecks.